stellargraph/stellargraph/README.md

 ## Guiding Principles

-StellarGraph uses the [Keras](https://keras.io/) library and adheres to the same guiding principles as Keras: user-friendliness, modularity, and easy extendability.
+StellarGraph uses the [Keras](https://keras.io/) API as implemented in the [TensorFlow](https://tensorflow.org/) library and adheres to the same guiding principles as Keras: user-friendliness, modularity, and easy extendability.
 Modules and layers of StellarGraph library are designed so that they can be used together with standard Keras layers and modules, if required.
 This enables flexibility in using existing or creating new models and workflows for machine learning on graphs.